rlennon/Doodle/src/infra/vagrant/README.md

 To create the environment, run:

 ```
 vagrant up
 ```

-This will deploy the VMs in virtualbox before handing over to ansible for configuration
+This will deploy the VMs in Virtualbox before handing over to Ansible for configuration

 ## Usage